hannahphan12/data-visualization/README.md

-# Python Data Visualization
+# Data Visualization

 ## Description
-* A Python project that shows data modeling and visualization with the information extracted from the retrieved JSON data.
+* A Python academic project that shows data modeling and visualization with the information extracted from the retrieved JSON data.
 * Utilizing MongoDB and SQLite frameworks to manage and produce a cleaned-up and well-modeled version of the data set.
 * Creating different types of data visualizations using Pandas DataFrame.